chpc-tech-eval/scc/tutorial1/README.md

 * **RPM**

   RPM Package Manager is a free and open-source package management system.
 The name RPM refers to the.rpm file format and the package manager program itself.
-Examples include [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux), [Rocky Linux](https://rockylinux.org/), [Alma Linux](https://almalinux.org/), [CentOS Stream](https://www.centos.org/centos-stream/), [Fedora](https://fedoraproject.org/) and [OpenSUSE](https://www.opensuse.org/). you can't go wrong with choose of either Red Hat, Alma, ***Rocky*** or CentOS Stream for the competition.
+Examples include [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux), [Rocky Linux](https://rockylinux.org/), [Alma Linux](https://almalinux.org/), [CentOS Stream](https://www.centos.org/centos-stream/) and [Fedora](https://fedoraproject.org/).
+You can't go wrong with choose of either Red Hat, Alma, ***Rocky*** or CentoS Stream for the competition.

-* **PkgTool**
+* **Zypper** is the package manager used by [openSUSE](https://www.opensuse.org/), [SUSE Linux Enterprise (SLE)](https://www.suse.com/), and related distributions.
+This is another good choice for beginners, however openSUSE is not available as an image for the competition.

+* **APT**: In Debian-based distributions, the installation and removal of software are generally managed through the package management system known as the Advanced Package Tool (APT).
+Examples include [Debian](https://www.debian.org/), [Ubuntu](https://ubuntu.com/), [Linux Mint](https://linuxmint.com/), [Pop!
+OS](https://pop.system76.com/) and [Kali Linux](https://www.kali.org/).
+Debian or Ubuntu Based Linux distributions are fantastic options for beginners.
+If one of your team members are already using such a system, then you are advised to use the provided Ubuntu image for the competition.

-  pkgtool is a menu-driven package maintenance tool provided with the [Slackware Linux distribution](http://www.slackware.com/).
+* **PkgTool** is a menu-driven package maintenance tool provided with the [Slackware Linux distribution](http://www.slackware.com/).
 Listed here for interest, not recommended for beginners.
-* **APT**

-  In Debian-based distributions, the installation and removal of software are generally managed through the package management system known as the Advanced Package Tool (APT).
-Examples include [Debian](https://www.debian.org/), [Ubuntu](https://ubuntu.com/), [Linux Mint](https://linuxmint.com/), [Pop!
-OS](https://pop.system76.com/) and [Kali Linux](https://www.kali.org/)

-* **Pacman**

-  Pacman is a package manager that is used in the [Arch Linux](https://archlinux.org/) distribution and its derivatives such as [Manjaro](https://manjaro.org/).
+* **Pacman** is a package manager that is used in the [Arch Linux](https://archlinux.org/) distribution and its derivatives such as [Manjaro](https://manjaro.org/).
 Not recommended for beginners.

-* **Portage**

-  Portage is a package management system originally created for and used by  [Gentoo Linux](https://www.gentoo.org/) and also by ChromeOS.
+* **Portage** is a package management system originally created for and used by  [Gentoo Linux](https://www.gentoo.org/) and also by ChromeOS.
 Definitely not recommended for beginners.

-* **Source-Based**

-  [Linux From Scratch (LFS)](https://www.linuxfromscratch.org/) is a project that teaches you how to create your own Linux system from source code.
+* **Source-Based**: [Linux From Scratch (LFS)](https://www.linuxfromscratch.org/) is a project that teaches you how to create your own Linux system from source code, using another Linux system.
 Learn how to install, configure and customize LFS and BLFS, and use tools for automation and management.
 Once you are **very** familiar with Linux, LFS is an excellent medium term side project that you peruse in you own time.
 Definitely not recommended for beginners.

 ## OpenStack Instance Flavors